tunjidina/IndoorOutdoor-Wearable-Sensor-Privacy/README.md

 ## 2. Project Components
 ### Sensor Data Collector
 The sensordatacollector.py script connects to a Bluetooth LE device to fetch sensor data like temperature, humidity, and more, storing the results in a CSV file.
 Dependencies include bluepy, csv, and struct.
-Additional instructions have been included in the file to help understanding of the data collection software.
+Additional instructions have been included in the file containing the scripts to help understanding of the data collection software.

-- Known Issues and Limitations:

-The device address is hardcoded.
-The script will only work with the specified device until it is edited.
-Errors, such as connection issues, are handled with simple retry mechanisms.
-Depending on the environment, further refinements may be needed.
-Always ensure the Bluetooth device is within range to improve the reliability of data retrieval.
-The code only run on Virtual Machine Ubuntu 64 bit, assurance of it working on windows is not gauranteed.
+### Data Analysis
+indoor_outdoor_detection_preprocessing_analysis.ipynb notebook explores the collected sensor data, performs preprocessing and EDA, and visualizes the findings to understand the differences between indoor and outdoor measurements.

+### Model Training and Evaluation